R300-AI/ITRI-AI-Hub/docs/pages/compiler/ncc-tflite.md

 ##### update : 2024/10 by Markov Chen
 <br>

-NeuronPilot is an AI acceleration platform designed for MTK Genio SoCs for applications such as autonomous driving and industrial automation.
-NeuronPilot supports deep learning frameworks such as TensorFlow, PyTorch, and ONNX, and is specifically optimised for Neuron hardware to deliver the best performance and efficiency.
-NeuronPilot provides easy-to-use APIs and tools that enable developers to quickly deploy models to Neuron hardware for efficient inference and data processing.
+NeuronPilot is an acceleration kit for MediaTek's Genio series of SoCs (e.g., MT8395, MTK8390, etc.) that allows developers to quickly delegate models to the NPU.

+It includes a model quantisation tool (`mtk_converter`) and a compilation tool (`ncc-tflite`), both of which are used on Linux-based workstations without APU intervention.
+The current version of NeuronPilot is **6.0.5**, which only supports **Python 3.7** and **PyTorch from 1.3.0 to 2.0.0**.
+You can install the NeuronPilot environment by following the instructions below.

+Translated with DeepL.com (free version)

 ## Installation